RalkeyOfficial/PlaybackSync/MISSING_FEATURES.md

 If you want parity with the OLD design's operational story, the highest-value items to add to the roadmap are:

-1. **Healthcheck on the WS daemon** — useful regardless, trivial to add.
-2. **Graceful shutdown semantics** — at minimum document the contract (e.g. clients receive close code X and reconnect with backoff).
+1. **Graceful shutdown semantics** — at minimum document the contract (e.g. clients receive close code X and reconnect with backoff).
-3. **Metrics story** — even if not Prometheus, document what's observable.
+2. **Metrics story** — even if not Prometheus, document what's observable.

 Resolved since this file was first written:

 - **Kick endpoint** — `DELETE /api/v1/rooms/{uuid}/clients/{clientId}` is now wired end-to-end (PHP controller → HMAC loopback → daemon `KickController`) with a per-client reconnect block (`ws_kick_block_ms`, default 30 s) and a `KICKED` error frame on the way out.
 See `agent-os/specs/2026-05-10-1415-connected-client-kick/`.
+- **Healthcheck endpoint** — daemon now exposes unauthenticated `GET /healthz` on the loopback admin port (`ws_admin_port`, default 8766) returning aggregate counters (active rooms, connected clients, uptime, tick freshness) plus daemon version.
+Single-path carve-out evaluated before the HMAC check; response carries no UUIDs / client IDs / secrets.
+A public `GET /api/v1/health` (`#[PublicPage]`) loopback-passthrough route surfaces the same body wrapped with a reachability envelope so external probes (k8s, status pages) can hit a stable Nextcloud URL — always returns HTTP 200, daemon trouble surfaces as `status: "degraded"`.
+Bonus: `/api/v1/ws/status` was refactored to actually probe the daemon (it previously only checked install-state) and now distinguishes `not_installed` from `not_running` so the dashboard surfaces a warning state with restart guidance instead of misleadingly reporting "available".
+See `agent-os/specs/2026-05-10-1530-ws-daemon-healthcheck/`.

 ---